-Hello, my name is Suhyun Jeong Ahn (안정수현, 安丁秀賢; also went by “Shyun”), of which Jeong is my mother’s last name and my middle name.
-You can pronounce my name either as “su-hyun” or “sh-yun.”
-Born and grew up in Daegu, South Korea, I moved to the United States in my teenage years and identify equally as Korean and American.
+Hello, my name is Suhyun Jeong Ahn (안정수현, 安丁秀賢), of which Jeong is my mother’s last name and my middle name.
+Born and grew up in Daegu, I moved to the United States in my teenage years, and I identify equally as Korean and American.

-My work as an undergraduate student was also more-or-less interdisciplinary.
-I received my undergraduate education at Tufts University, where I double-majored in Philosophy and International Literary and Visual Studies.
+So, as you can imagine, I’ve been building a relationship with students and faculty members in the Philosophy and Politics departments.
+Likewise, my work as an undergraduate student was more-or-less interdisciplinary.
+I received a Bachelor’s degree at Tufts University, where I double-majored in Philosophy and International Literary and Visual Studies and wrote a thesis on North Korean political ideology, queer theory, and state media.
 However, it would be more accurate to say that I quadruple-minored in analytic philosophy, East Asian philosophy, East Asian literary and media studies, and continental philosophy/critical theory.

 In my free time, I translate Korean poems into English, write short stories, take photos, and sing.
 I also run a Korean-English translation magazine Nabillera: Contemporary Korean Literature.

-If you want to see my curriculum vitae or learn more about what I do, please click the menu on the left side (desktop) or click the three-line icon in the top right corner (phone, tablet).
-You can also download my C.V.
+If you want to learn more about the academic and translation projects I’ve been working on and my thoughts on them, please see “Academics” or “Translation” (accessible from the menu on the left side or the three-line icon in the top right corner).
+If you want to see the concise list of what I’ve done, you can also download my C.V.